To Understand the Blueprint of Life.

 Dr. Jef Boeke from New York University Medical School, a geneticist and the lead designer/investigator of the Sc2.0 project, and Dr. George Church, from Harvard Medical School, geneticist/technologist behind the rE.coli project, are the scientific leaders of GP-write.

 Key governance and operational issues for the Center will be worked out during the initial organizing and planning process for GP-write.
-This process will be led by Nancy J Kelley, JD/MPP, previously the Founding Executive Director of the New York Genome Center (NYGC), who has been leading a strategic planning process with the synthetic biology community since 2014.
+This process is being led by Nancy J Kelley, JD/MPP, previously the Founding Executive Director of the New York Genome Center (NYGC), who has been leading a strategic planning process with the synthetic biology community since 2014.
 Wilmer Hale and the Center’s Associate, Amy Schwartz, are assisting in these efforts.

-The IT infrastructure for GP-write will be designed to foster large-scale collaborative science across international boundaries, institutions and scientific disciplines.
-Using the power of open networks to solve complex scientific problems, an open sourced, fully automated design, test, build platform would support the sharing of knowledge and expertise and large-scale pooling of data.
-Essentially, this platform would create a community hub designed to enhance communication and grow communities of scientists with diverse skill sets that can work together on the complex and diverse scientific problems that would need to be tackled in GP-write.
+The IT infrastructure for GP-write is being designed to foster large-scale collaborative science across international boundaries, institutions and scientific disciplines.
+Using the power of open networks to solve complex scientific problems, an open sourced, fully automated design, test, build platform will support the sharing of knowledge and expertise and large-scale pooling of data.
+Essentially, this platform will create a community hub designed to enhance communication and grow communities of scientists with diverse skill sets that can work together on the complex and diverse scientific problems that will need to be tackled in GP-write.

 Intellectual property developed in GP-write will encourage broad access and use through the use of patent pooling and common Licensing Agreements.

-Leading experts will also be called on to consider the ethical, policy and public education components of GP-write in collaboration with the Center of Excellence in Engineering Biology.
+Leading experts are also called on to consider the ethical, policy and public education components of GP-write in collaboration with the Center of Excellence in Engineering Biology.
 For example, the Woodrow Wilson Center for International Scholars has been leading the Synthetic Biology Project following these issues for several years, supported by the Sloan Foundation.
 Other interested parties will be invited to join this effort as well.